24 Top-Rated Tourist Attractions in Las Vegas, NV

 Shelby America Heritage Center | Rosemarie Mosteller / Shutterstock.com

 Gearheads from around the world will want to make a beeline to the Shelby America Heritage Center.
-On display are over 30 classic cars designed and built by Carol Shelby over the years, along with assorted memorabilia.
+On display are over 30 classic cars designed and built by Caroll Shelby over the years, along with assorted memorabilia.
 It's also one of the best free attractions in Las Vegas.

 However, the more in-depth behind-the-scenes tour is well worth the modest investment.
-This guided tour takes you beyond the showroom onto the factory floor to see these muscle cars being hand made by skilled technicians.
+This guided tour takes you beyond the showroom onto the factory floor to see these muscle cars being hand-made by skilled technicians.

 Official site: https://www.shelby.com/en-us/Shelby-Las-Vegas/Shelby-Heritage-Center-Home